lastland/ClairvoyanceMonad/README.md

 The project lives in the `demand-semantics` directory under the home directory of the default `artifact` user.
 The image already has all dependencies installed; to execute the proof scripts, you just need to run `make`.

-The project is known to work with Coq version 8.17.
+The project is known to work with Coq versions 8.16.1 and 8.17.1.

+## Checking axioms

+To check the axioms of a named proof term, use the command `Print Assumptions [name]`.
+When you check the major proof terms, you should see only the axiom `Classical_Prop.classic`, which is the law of excluded middle.

 ## QEMU Instructions